-These Best Ever Soft Pretzels are the ideal handheld snack that kids of all ages seem to love.
-Serve them with a side of spicy mustard or cheese sauce for dipping.
+These Best Ever Soft Pretzels are the ideal handheld snack that kids of all ages love.
+Serve them with a side of spicy or whole grain mustard and your favorite cheese sauce for dipping.

 When you have a house filled with teenage boys, it takes snacking to another level.
 It seems like they can eat a full meal while waiting for the actual meal to be ready.
 These big soft pretzels are one of those snacks, that always brings them and their friends, running to the kitchen.
 They enjoy them just as is, or with a dip to fill their hungry spot.